FurTrader/uno-SPIDER-SHIELD-/README.md

 ### This is a breakout shield for the Arduino Uno.

+This project is open-source under the usual MIT or GPL3 license.
+You may use it for any purpose.

 Every I/O pin is broken out into a .200" and .100" footprint which works with any shape of pluggable (or normal) screw connectors, or pin headers.